igorauad/symbol_timing_sync/README.md

 | `simSCurve.m`               | Function to simulate the TED's S-curve.               |
 | `genTestVector.m`           | Function to generate input/output test vectors.       |
 | `sCurveDemo.mlx`            | A demonstration of TED S-curve and gain evaluations.  |

+## Experiments

+Please refer to the [documentation page](experiments.md) covering relevant experiments with the symbol timing recovery simulator.

 ## Contact